streamr-dev/cloud-broker/README.md

 ![Where Cloud Broker sits in Streamr cloud stack](high-level.png)

 ## Building

 Project uses Gradle for build automation.
 We provide sensible default configurations for IntelliJ IDEA but project can be developed with other IDEs as well.

 - Use Gradle task `test` to run tests.
 - Use Gradle task `shadowJar` to build project into a Jar.

+## Running
+In most cases, you will want to run this service as a [pre-built Docker image](https://hub.docker.com/r/streamr/broker/).
+See https://github.com/streamr-dev/streamr-docker-dev for more information on how to run the Streamr cloud architecture.

 ## Misc

 ### Performance test

 The performance test is implemented in class `PerformanceTest.java`.
 Before